vbarra/DLbook/transferLearning.md

     if title is not None:
         plt.title(title)

-# Get a batch of training data
 inputs, classes = next(iter(dataloaders['train']))

-# Make a grid from batch
 out = torchvision.utils.make_grid(inputs)
 imshow(out, title=[class_names[x] for x in classes])
 ```